Casa Matusita

 The Casa Matusita is a building located at the intersection of Garcilaso de la Vega and España avenues in the center of Lima, Peru.
 It is known for the popular belief of being a place where paranormal activity exists.

 History

-An exact date on when the house was built does not exist.
-In 1862, the Lima Penitentiary was inaugurated in front of the house.
-The prison and its surroundings are claimed to served in those times as interrogation centers for common and military criminals, especially in the days of the War of the Pacific.
+In 1862, the Lima Penitentiary was inaugurated in front of what would become the house.
+The prison and its surroundings are claimed to have served in those times as interrogation centers for common and military criminals, especially in the days of the War of the Pacific.
+The house was built in 1909, and its first owner was Dr. Carlos Ramírez, later belonging to the Andrade family.

 Its name comes from Matusita S.A., a hardware company that rented the first floor of the building as a warehouse from the 1950s until 2005.

 In 2016, the second floor was demolished due to the declaration of a dilapidated state issued by the Municipality of Lima.
 The building's owner, Ladislao Thierry Tiry, reached an agreement with the bank that rented the first level to remodel this floor, and rebuild the second with lightweight material.